Hidetoshi Nakata: Bellmare

+Perugia

+After the 1998 World Cup in France, Nakata was signed by Perugia in Italy's Serie A for 4 million U.S. dollars, becoming the second Japanese player ever to appear in the Italian top league after Kazuyoshi Miura had done it for Genoa four years earlier.
+Scepticism initially surrounded his arrival, but Nakata quickly established himself as a sensation in Italian football, scoring a brace on his debut against Juventus in a 3–4 defeat.

+Operating primarily as an attacking midfielder, Nakata was known for his vision, passing range, and ability to contribute offensively with late runs and shots from distance.
+His technical skill was demonstrated early in his spell at the club by a notable acrobatic volley in a 2–0 win over Piacenza.
+Beyond his performances on the pitch, his transfer generated widespread attention, leading thousands of Japanese fans and specialized tour operators to travel to Umbria to watch matches at the Stadio Renato Curi, while also resulting in significant merchandise sales in Japan.

+In his first season with the *Grifoni*, he played 32 matches and scored 10 goals—his single-season highest total—helping the club secure safety in Serie A. He continued to feature prominently into the following campaign, making 15 league appearances and scoring 2 goals before transferring midway through the season.

 Roma

-In January 2000, after one and a half seasons at Perugia, Nakata moved to Roma for 42 billion lire, helping the team win the scudetto.
+In January 2000, Nakata moved to Roma for 42 billion lire, helping the team win the scudetto.
 The highlight of Nakata's career at Roma came on 6 May 2001 in a Serie A match against Juventus at Stadio Delle Alpi.
 After replacing Francesco Totti in the second half with Roma trailing 0–2, Nakata netted with a 30-yard goal beyond Juventus goalkeeper Edwin van der Sar's reach, with 11 minutes left in the match.
 He then helped Roma score the equalizer when his fierce drive from outside the box was parried by Van der Sar into the path of Vincenzo Montella, who scored for Roma in the last minute.
 The match ended with a 2–2 draw and Roma maintained a six-point margin at the top of the league table.

 Parma

 In the summer of 2001, Nakata penned a four-year deal with Parma for a transfer fee of 55 billion lire, a world record payment for an Asian player which would not be broken for 14 years.
 He made his club debut on 8 August 2001 in their 0–2 defeat at Stadio Ennio Tardini against Lille in the first leg of the third round of the Champions League.
 More than one month later, on 23 September, Nakata scored his first goal for Parma in Serie A at home over Brescia, which also proved to be the winning goal of the match.
 Nakata played there for two and a half seasons, where he scored a crucial goal after coming on as a substitute in the first leg of the 2002 Coppa Italia final against Juventus, which Parma eventually won.